American Religion, Pluralism, Secularism, Small Towns, Religious Liberalism, Church and State, Religious Freedom

-He is the author of Saving Faith: Making Religious Pluralism an American Value at the Dawn of the Secular Age (Cornell University Press, 2015) and a biography of the minister and social reformer Washington Gladden (forthcoming in 2018 from Rowman & Littlefield).
-He has published articles in the Journal of the Historical Society, Religion and American Culture, Church History, and Religions, and has contributed essays to several volumes on religion in American life.
-His work been featured on Salon.com, Newsweek online, and the Washington Post's Post Everything.
+He is the author of Saving Faith: Making Religious Pluralism an American Value at the Dawn of the Secular Age (Cornell University Press, 2015), which was an honorable mention for the 2016 Frank S. and Elizabeth D. Brewer Prize of the American Society of Church History, and Washington Gladden's Church: The Minister Who Made Modern American Protestantism (Rowman & Littlefield, 2019).
+He has published articles in Religion and American Culture, Church History: Studies in Christianity and Culture, and the Journal of the Historical Society.
+His writing has also been featured on Salon.com, Newsweek online, and the Washington Post's Post Everything.

-“One Nation, Three Faiths: World War I and Shaping of ‘Protestant-Catholic-Jewish’ America," Church History: Studies in Christianity and Culture 84 (December 2015): 828-862.
+- "One Nation, Three Faiths: World War I and the Shaping of Protestant-Catholic-Jewish America," Church History: Studies in Christianity and Culture 84 (December 2015): 828-862.

-“‘According to His Own Judgment': The American Catholic Encounter with Organic Evolution, 1875-1896,” Religion and American Culture 22 (July 2012): 133-162.
+- "'According to His Own Judgment': The American Catholic Encounter with Organic Evolution," Religion and American Culture 22 (July 2012): 133-162.

-“‘Never Mind the Dead Men': The Damnation of Theron Ware and the Salvation of American Protestantism," Journal of the Historical Society 11 (December 2011): 463-491.
+- "'Never Mind the Dead Men': The Damnation of Theron Ware and the Salvation of American Protestantism," Journal of the Historical Society 11 (December 2011): 463-491.